Documents Required for Dominican Birth Transcription

 Your Dominican Parent's Cédula ID Cards

 Almost all Dominican adults have a national ID card called a cédula.
-When available, we must include a photo/scan of your Dominican parent's most recent cédula when we lodge the transcription request.
+When available, we must include a photo/scan of BOTH sides of your Dominican parent's most recently issued cédula when we lodge the transcription request.

 Cédula History: